awihler/embedded_systems/course1/README.md

 This repository contains the:
 **Peer-Graded Assignment: Week 4 Expanded Build System and Memory** \
 \
 This assignment reuses the version control repository from Week 1 and adds new c-programming functions that manipulate memory.
-The code is tested on the host machine, but should compile for both the target platform (MSP432) and host platform.
+The code is tested on the host machine, but should compile for both the target platform (MSP432) and host platform. \
+\
+The Make file automatically orders all generated files into the appropriate folders (**pre**, **asm**, **obj**, **dep**).
+The target output file (.out) is saved to the top of the project directory.

 ### project directory structure